ProAccess/place-image/readme.md

 ## Image wrapping in latex/pdf documents

-Image wrapping for floating images in these formats is handled by Donald Arseneau’s neat ‘wrapfig’ package.
+There are some known issues when floating images (with text wrap) for pdf and latex documents that can elicit every disease known to medical science.
+Ensure you review the caveats and hints below if you plan to output to pdf/latex.

+### Avoiding issues

+#### Use “%” for image width

+The fewest issues should be encounted by using percentage `%` rather than indicating image widh using `in`, `cm`, `mm`, or `px`.
+For example:

+\`width=40%

+#### Space images properly

+Avoid placing floated images too close together.
+Whenever the pandoc converter encounters a floated image too close to a top or bottom margin, it will move the image, which may unexpectedly cause overlap with another image; Armagedon may follow.

 ### Repairing defective text-wraps

+#### Vertical wrap accuracy issue

 There is a known issue with respect to wrapfig’s text-wrap accuracy.
-After you’ve generated a latex or pdf document, it’s common to find some floated images extending into wrapped text below, or with extra blank space below the image.
+After you’ve generated a latex or pdf document, it’s common to find some floated images with extra blank space below the image or the image extending into wrapped text below.
 This is because wrapfig *guesses* the equivalent number of blank lines needed to match the height of the image — and sometimes it guesses wrong.
 Should this problem occur, you may enter a ‘pdf_adjust_lines’ parameter to try different equialent line heights for that image, e.g., “10”, “15”, etc., until you are satisfied.
 Here’s an example of using the ‘pdf_adjust_lines’ parameter:

 `![My caption](my-image.jpg){width=2.5in cap_label="My Figure" cap_position=above pdf_adjust_lines=12}`

+### Floated image causing margins to move

+A wrapped image that causes text from a table to float around it may cause a margin below it to change.
+Move or resize the image to ensure its bottom does not extend into a table.

+### Use the format-specific *‘`pdf:`’* prefix for pdf/latex images

+For pdf and latex documents, you’ll want to make liberal use of the document type prefix *‘pdf:’* with your image parameters.
+For example, if you’ve specified a width of 50% for a float-right image but the pdf version extends below the bottom margin, you may be able to resolve the issue by specifying a different image width, like this:

+`pdf:width=35%`

+Alternatively, you may elect not to float the image in a pdf/latex doc with the position parameter like this:

+`pdf:position=center`

+The `prefix` modifier can be a powerful means of adjusting images that appear problematic in pdf (or other) formats.

-I hope you find some of this useful.
+##### I hope you find some of this useful.
 I welcome any corrections, feedback and suggestions!

 George